 Treating Heavy Metal Exposure

 The first thing to do is identify the source(s) of heavy metal toxicity and eliminate the risk of further exposure.
-In serious cases where the body has high levels of heavy metals, IV chelation therapy may be recommended for certain patients depending on health status and the levels of heavy metals present.
+In serious cases where the body has high levels of heavy metals, chelation as part of our IV therapy at our Portland, Oregon Clinic may be recommended for certain patients depending on health status and the levels of heavy metals present.
 For those with lower levels of toxic metals, there are lifestyle changes that can also help the body process and remove these contaminants on its own.

 Chelation therapy is the binding of a metal with a medicinal agent.
 There are both intravenous (IV) and oral chelation methods, which we recommend on a case-by-case basis as deemed appropriate for a patient’s health history.
 Since chelation is a sensitive medical process requiring multiple visits and close medical supervision, it may not be right for every patient.

 - Exercise: helps move the lymph to clear toxins from the cells and sweating from exercise can clear toxins from the body

 - Saunas: sweating helps clear toxins from the body

 - Eating vegetables: especially sulfur-containing vegetables (broccoli, cauliflower, kale, cabbage, etc) promotes glutathione synthesis and supports sulfur-dependent detox pathways

 - Water: making sure you are drinking plenty of (filtered) water and having consistent bowel movements (at least 1-2 per day).
 Heavy metals are mostly eliminated through the kidneys and some are eliminated through the stool, so keeping these methods of elimination moving are ways to help your body detoxify.